 Drama at SEA is a highly interactive exploration of performance and performance styles allowing students to learn and develop into today’s actors.
-Classes encourage participants to further their skills and confidence through development of the “actor’s tools,” voice, body and mind.
-Writing for performance is also a big part of our drama course and we have recently established a Young Writer’s group.
+Sessions encourage participants to further their skills and confidence through development of the “actor’s tools,” voice, body and mind.

 At different times SEA may run specialised workshops in clowning, puppetry, comedy, story telling and performance making.
 Physical Theatre skills can be developed at SEA by participating in circus, dance and drama.